 We have discussed all the images except for the last circle with the funny images within it.
 We will close by returning to the face.

 - This circle with the deer leg or arm thing seems like the artist was trying to draw a shield made out of pinto hide.
 When the realization dawns as to what it is, opinion changes.
-This needs to be interpreted in two ways.
-In the first interpretation, it is an image of an arm raking and creating grooves with flames spouting out of mountains, and volcanoes in the upper part.
+This can be interpreted in many ways.
+Is it an image of an arm raking and creating grooves with flames spouting out of mountains, and volcanoes in the upper part?
 It can also be seen as submerged land.
-This is the image of what happened after the impact of the comet.
+Perhaps this is an image of what happened after the impact of the comet.
 The planet was raked.
 It was exploding, and ripping.
 It was being destroyed.
 As the surface was shucked the crust folded in places and chasms gaped wide in other places.

 Where -oh- where was man during this assault upon the planet?

 There he is in the same image.
 It changes now.
 Now we can see it as an arm swimming through debris.
 We see animals in the water with him.
 They are drowning as the oceans rolled out of their basins.
 This is what would happen if the planet is disturbed.
 This was not a tidal wave here and there.
 It was all at once.
 All of it.
 Water.
 It sweeps up and out of ocean basins like a tipped bowl.
 It is a force that cannot be reckoned with or imagined.
 They are swimming.
 They are all in the water on a drowning world.
 The deluge is upon the world.
 And it rained for forty days and forty nights.

 Now the image of the face reappears.
 It is a chilling, cold image.
 It is a man floating and dead in water.
 A silent face bobs upon the dark black surface.
 Sightless eyes stare into nothing.
 Mankind is gone.